Suspect arrested in California serial killing investigation

 A suspect was taken into custody in Stockton, California, early Saturday morning in connection with a serial killing investigation, authorities said.
 The man was apprehended during a traffic stop.

-Stockton Police Chief Stanley McFadden said Wesley Brownlee was taken into custody at about 2 a.m. local time.
+Stockton Police Chief Stanley McFadden said Wesley Brownlee, a Stockton resident, was taken into custody at about 2 a.m. local time.
 He had been under surveillance.

-Officers "determined early this morning, he was on a mission to kill," McFadden said.
+Officers "determined early this morning, he was on a mission to kill," McFadden said in a Saturday afternoon news briefing.
 "He was out hunting."

-He was wearing dark clothing and a mask when he was arrested, the police chief said.
+He was armed with a gun, wearing dark clothing and had a "mask around his neck" when he was arrested, the police chief said.

 San Joaquin County District Attorney Tori Verber Salazar told reporters Brownlee will be arraigned Tuesday.
 The exact charges he faces have yet to be determined.